RobTillaart/infiniteAverage/README.md

 #### Problem

-As an 32 bit float has ~7 decimals precision, after 10 million additions the sum becomes 7 orders of magnitude larger than individual samples.
+As an 32 bit float has ~7 decimals precision, after 10 million additions the sum definitely becomes 7 orders of magnitude larger than individual samples.
 From that moment the addition will not increase the sum correctly or even not at all.
 (assume you add values between 0-100 e.g. temperatures)

-Taking the average is taking the sum and divide that by the count of the numbers.
+Taking the average is taking the sum of the samples and divide that by the count.
 Only if the count is fixed one could divide the samples first and then sum them.
 This library supports the first scenario.